PelionIoT/connected-lights-cloud/docs/8_updates.md

 ## Building with the bootloader

-Now that the update certificate is in place you can build the application with the bootloader enabled.
+Now that the update certificate is in place, you can build the application with the bootloader enabled.
 This procedure differs per development board.

 ### FRDM-K64F